 I WISH that this option had been around when I first started blogging!

 You’ll notice a few different options on the Restored 316 website and I am pointing you towards the themes designed for Kadence.
 This allows you to start with a beautiful completed website that you can tweak as needed, thanks to Kadence.

-If you aren’t a web designer, you’ll notice that Kadence is rather plain right out of the box.
-You also might miss templates for quickly designing your recipe/how-to card, sales pages, about page, and Instagram page (handy for linking to in your IG bio).
+You’ll notice that Kadence is rather plain right out of the box.
+You also might miss pre-made templates for a custom recipe/how-to card, sales pages, about page, and Instagram page (handy for linking to in your IG bio).

 With the Restored 316 child themes, you’ll get all of these pages right at the start.
 Plus your site will have harmonious colors, fonts, and a professional layout.
 Huge time-saver.
 For an example, browse through the Sage Theme to see the various homepages and layouts you can use on your own site.